mohammadchehab/bash-lib/README.md

 ## Debugging

 At the end of the day this is pure `bash`.
-To turn on debugging simple use
+To turn on debugging simply use

 ```bash
 set -x